puremana/ME-bot/README.md

 # ME Bot
-A Discord bot for the Mystic Empire IOURPG server.
+A Discord bot made for IOURPG (Idle Online Univerise) Guild Discord Servers.
+This is an extension to the iou-bot on the official IOURPG Discord server.
+You can find the iou-bot here - https://github.com/puremana/iou-bot

 Made with Nodejs and Discordjs, using json files to store data locally.